xamples369/xamples369/README.md

 paper binders and scattered Excel files, in one place.
 Born from three digitalized checklists and five years of watching what a factory actually needs.
 Currently deployed in production.

+**[Return to Novus](https://returntonovus.com)** — a full control plane for an RF Online private server: a public web GameCP and a native Windows launcher, both built from one Flutter source tree.
+Two clients · one backend · one auth model — FastAPI split between a VPS and a bridge running on the game server itself, talking to SQL Server through tunnels.
+Years ago, an RF Online server was where I first discovered the joy of digging through code.
+I walked away because it led nowhere.
+This is the walk back — built properly this time.

 **[Psychodiary](https://github.com/xamples369/psychodiary)** — a mobile-first journal for personal mental-health tracking.
 Four quiet screens, a small JSON archive on the device, no cloud, no notifications, no streaks.
 Designed for reflection, not engagement.